A Survey of PPG's Application in Authentication: Research Gaps and Future Work

-With the development of biomedicine, more and more studies have shown that contactless methods can be used to detect heartbeat signals \cite{dasari2021evaluation, oh2021development}.
-Among them, HD cameras-collected rPPG signal brings a serious threat to the PPG-based security system because of its easy-to-acquire and long-distance-use characteristics.
-The rPPG signal can acquire 70\% of IPI information obtained by the contact sensor \cite{Calleja3}.
-When using rPPG to estimate IPI, darker skin has a higher average bit error rate and is more difficult to detect IPI accurately.
-This is due to the higher melanin content in darker skin compared to lighter skin, which reduces the diffuse reflection containing pulsation information, thus reducing signal quality.
-Light sources with a poor balance of radiated energy in the RGB channel can reduce detection accuracy.
+\textbf{Stealing user templates}: With the development of biomedi-cine, many studies show that contactless methods can be used to detect heartbeat signals \citep{dasari2021evaluation}.
+HD cameras-collected rPPG signal is a severe threat to the PPG-based security system because of its easy-to-acquire and long-distance-use characteristics.
+The rPPG signal can acquire 70\% of the IPI information obtained by the contact sensor \citep{Calleja3}.
+When using rPPG to estimate IPI, darker skin has a higher average bit error rate, and it is more challenging to detect IPI accurately.
+This is due to the higher melanin content in darker skin than in lighter skin, reducing the diffuse reflection containing pulsation information, thus reducing signal quality.
 The head rotation also affects the accuracy of rPPG because it changes the light reflected from the skin.
 In addition, compression of the video causes signal artifacts that can lead to false detection of heartbeats, but it does not significantly affect the detection of IPI.

-The above research reveals the potential threats of IPI-based key distribution schemes.
-Although rPPG has been successfully applied to detect 3D mask presentation attacks and DeepFake videos, it is susceptible to environmental noise due to the particularly weak signal it obtains.
-At present, it is mainly used to obtain simple time- and frequency-domain features such as HRV and IPI to attack the corresponding security systems.
-In real-world scenarios, the victim's environment may constantly be changing.
-The camera is susceptible to the user's background environment.
+Although rPPG has been successfully applied to detect 3D mask presentation attacks and DeepFake videos, it is susceptible to environmental noise due to the particularly weak signal. rPPG is often used to obtain simple time- and frequency-domain features such as HRV and IPI to attack the corresponding security systems.
+The camera is susceptible to the user's background environment as the victim's environment changes in real-world scenarios.